hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 ssh-keygen -t rsa -b 4096 -C "$(git config user.email)" -f gh-pages -N "" start C:\Users\admin\.ssh
 ```
-Then you can see two files were generated in the `.ssh` folder:
+Then you can see two files are generated in the `.ssh` folder:

 - gh-pages